alessaless/alessaless/README.md

 ## Future?
 - 🌱 I want to improve my React skills.
+- 🤖 I want to learn about Artificial Intelligence and Machine Learning
 - 🎨 I want to learn more about UI and UX.

 ## Languages, Technologies, Framework and Software I worked (and work) with: